spicyyboi/pygflib/README.md

 Dependencies
 ------------

-PyGFapi requires `requests` the request module
+PyGFapi requires `requests` the request module.
 To install it manually use:

     pip install requests